dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 # Pedro Pathing vs Road Runner

-**Pedro Pathing** is a path following library.
-It’s a reactive vector follower that implements translational, heading, and centripetal force correction to dynamically converge to the target position.
+**Pedro Pathing** is a path following library which utilizes a reactive vector follower that implements translational, heading, and centripetal force correction to dynamically converge to the target position.

 **Links:**
 - Docs: https://pedropathing.com